 Southern Right Whales were so named because they were the “right” whale to hunt.
 These whales were easy to spot, were rich in baleen and oil, and floated when shot, thus making it easy for a boat to tow the body to a processing harbour.

 Since 1969 aerial surveys of the movement of whales have been carried out and the results of these studies have given scientists a clearer picture of the movement and habits of the whales.

-- Information from stranded whales indicate that most mortalities are the first born calf
+- Information from stranded whales indicates that most mortalities are the first-born calf.

-- Whales are long lived and could reach 100 years in age
+- Southern Right Whales are long-lived and could reach 100 years in age.

-- Being non-aggressive the whale male contests for a female by sheer size of testes and quantity of sperm
+- Being non-aggressive the whale male contests for a female by the sheer size of testes and quantity of sperm.